2009 LSU Tigers football team

 The 2009 LSU Tigers football team represented Louisiana State University in the 2009 NCAA Division I FBS football season.
 The team's head coach was Les Miles who served his fifth year at the helm of LSU football.
 They played their home games at Tiger Stadium in Baton Rouge, Louisiana.
 The Tigers finished the season 9–4, 5–3 in SEC play, including a loss in the Capital One Bowl, 19–17, against Penn State.

-Previous season

-In his fourth season as head coach, Les Miles led LSU to a regular season record of 7–5, finishing 3–5 in the SEC.
-The Tigers were awarded a berth in the 2008 Chick-fil-A Bowl where they faced Georgia Tech.
-The Tigers easily defeated the Yellow Jackets by a score of 38–3.
-Miles improved to 4–0 in bowl games as head coach of LSU.
-LSU completed the 2008 college football season with an 8–5 overall record.
-The bowl victory also marked the 700th win in LSU Tiger football history.
-The Tigers look to improve on their 8–5 season in 2009.

 Before the season

 Coaching changes

 Following the 2008 season, co-defensive coordinators, Doug Mallory & Bradley Dale Peveto both left LSU.
 Mallory moved on to New Mexico to become defensive coordinator of the Lobos' football program, while Peveto took over as the head coach of the Northwestern State Demons.
 The Tigers replaced Mallory and Peveto with new defensive coordinator John Chavis, who left the University of Tennessee after the departure of head coach Phillip Fulmer.
 Chavis was a Tennessee alum and held the position of defensive coordinator there since 1995.
 Chavis will also coach linebackers at LSU.

 Ron Cooper was hired as the new defensive backs coach.
 Previously, Mallory had coached the defensive backs since 2005.
 Cooper came to LSU from the University of South Carolina where he spent the past five years coaching on the defensive side of the football.

 Earl Lane also left LSU following the 2008.
 Lane spent 3 seasons as defensive line coach at LSU, but decided it was time to move on.
 Lane was replaced by Brick Haley.
 Haley was brought aboard as a veteran defensive line coach who has spent time in both the NFL and the Southeastern Conference.

 Finally, Josh Henson, who left to become co-offensive line coach for Missouri, was replaced by Don Yanowsky.
 Henson came to LSU with Miles in 2005 and served as the Tight Ends coach and recruiting coordinator for the Tigers.
 Henson has a reputation as of being one of the best recruiters in the nation.
 Yanowsky will also serve as the Tight Ends coach and Recruiting coordinator, and comes to LSU from Boston College.